 District 4 - Fishing.
 Tributes from this district excel at swimming, and it is indicated they come from a warm climate (Finnick is shirtless much of the time).
 In The Hunger Games the boy tribute dies the first day at Cornucopia.
 The girl was killed from Katniss dropping the tracker jacker hive/nest on her.

 District 5- Industry unknown – The boy tribute dies on the first day.
 Peeta kills Foxface accidently with poisonous berries.

-District 6 – Industry unknown – what we do know is that in Catching Fire, Twill and Bonnie, were able to jump the train outside District 6 and walk in a matter of days to District 12.
+District 6 – Transportation – what we do know is that in Catching Fire, Twill and Bonnie, were able to jump the train outside District 6 and walk in a matter of days to District 12.
 This means it would have to be reasonably close to District 12.
 Both tributes from District 6 died on the first day.

 District 7 – Lumber/Trees – nothing is really known about this district.
 Both tributes died on the first day of the Hunger Games.
 Johanna Mason though, is dressed as a tree for the parade before the Quarter Quell.